myFavShrimp/arc/README.md

 - `metadata()`: Get directory metadata
   - *Returns*: A table with directory metadata (see Metadata Structure section), or `nil` if directory doesn't exist
 - `parent()`: Get the parent directory
-  - *Returns*: A Directory object representing the parent directory
+  - *Returns*: A Directory object representing the parent directory, or `nil` if at root path
 - `entries()`: Get directory entries
   - *Returns*: Array of File and Directory objects representing the directory contents